-Using medicines, drugs or other substances to kill cancer cells or keep them from growing is important part of liver cancer treatment.
-We offer a number of medical therapies for liver cancer:
+Using medicines, drugs or other substances to kill cancer cells or keep them from growing is an important part of liver cancer treatment.
+We offer a number of medical approaches for liver cancer:

-- Transarterial chemoembolization (TACE): A form of regional chemotherapy in which the anticancer drugs are delivered directly through the hepatic artery leading to the liver.
-Small particles or spheres designed to block blood vessels are mixed with the drugs the close off the artery, trapping the drugs near the tumor.
-Blood flow (oxygen and nutrients) to the tumor is blocked, but the rest of the liver continues to receive blood via the hepatic portal vein.
+- Transarterial chemoembolization (TACE) is a form of regional chemotherapy in which the anticancer drugs are delivered directly through the hepatic artery leading to the liver.
+Small particles or spheres designed to block blood vessels are mixed with the drugs to close off the artery, trapping the drugs near the tumor.
+Blood flow (including oxygen and nutrients) to the tumor is blocked, but the rest of the liver continues to receive blood via the hepatic portal vein.

 Learn more about clinical trials involving liver cancer.